ethersphere/swarm-guide/contents/gettingstarted.rst

 Alternative modes
 =================

-Below are examples on ways to run swarm beyond just the default network.
+Below are examples on ways to run ``swarm`` beyond just the default network.
 You can instruct Swarm using the geth command line interface or use the geth javascript console.

 Swarm in singleton mode (no peers)
 ------------------------------------

-To launch in singleton mode, use the ``--maxpeers 0``  [see # `864 <https://github.com/ethersphere/go-ethereum/issues/864>`_ ].
+..To launch in singleton mode, use the ``--maxpeers 0``  [see # `864 <https://github.com/ethersphere/go-ethereum/issues/864>`_ ].

+If you **don't** want your swarm node to connect to any existing networks, you can provide it with a custom network identifier using ``--bzznetworkid`` with a random large number.

 .. tabs::